 Most weight-loss plans advocate you consume generous amounts of fruits and vegetables.
-A study published in a 2015 issue of the journal PloS Medicine showed that people who ate increased portions of high-fiber, non-starchy vegetables and fruits over four years lost weight.
+A study published in the September 2015 issue of the journal PLoS Medicine showed that people who ate increased portions of high-fiber, non-starchy vegetables and fruits over four years lost weight.
 No fruit or vegetable, or any other food, for that matter, can actually burn fat from your body, though; that's not how fat loss works.
 But, the fiber and nutrients in vegetables and fruits make them valuable to your diet when you're trying to lose weight.

 How Your Body Loses Fat